 Increasing physical activity after a breast cancer diagnosis has been shown to improve survival and other health outcomes, yet many women who have had breast cancer struggle to implement such changes unaided.
 The ACTIVATE Trial will test whether using wearable technology can increase physical activity and reduce sitting time amongst women who have undergone treatment for breast cancer.

 Funding for the ACTIVATE Trial was obtained from World Cancer Research Fund (WCRF UK), as part of the WCRF International grant programme.

-To take part in ACTIVATE Trial, you will need to be:
+To take part in ACTIVATE Trial, you will be:

-If you're interested in getting involved or finding out more about the ACTIVATE Trial please download the participant information sheet or contact Brigid Lynch, Principal Investigator on (03) 9514 6209 or email Brigid.Lynch@cancervic.org.au.
+If you have questions about the ACTIVATE Trial, please contact Brigid Lynch, Principal Investigator, on (03) 9514 6209 or email Brigid.Lynch@cancervic.org.au.